I greet you this day,

 Vertical is outside

-Do you start your journey from "inside" and work your way "outside" OR do you start from "outside" and work your way "inside"?
+Do you start your journey from "inside" and work your way "outside" OR do you start from "outside" and

 Student: You begin from "inside" to "outside".